Trial of Abdullah Öcalan: Background

-Turkey has issued seven arrest warrants for Abdullah Öcalan, including a red notice with the Interpol. Öcalan was the leader of the PKK at the time, which had led an uprising against the Turkish Government demanding more political rights for the Kurdish population in Turkey. Öcalan had lived several of the last twenty years in Syria, which he had to leave on 9 October 1998 due to Turkish threats it would invade Syria in case he was allowed to stay.
-After a short stay in Russia, where he was not granted political asylum by the Russian Government he travelled to Italy where he landed on 12 November 1998 at the airport in Rome.
-Upon his arrival in Italy, he was arrested on grounds of having entered the country with a false passport and a German arrest warrant.
+Turkey has issued seven arrest warrants for Abdullah Öcalan, including a red notice with Interpol. Öcalan was the leader of the PKK at the time, which had led an uprising against the Turkish Government demanding more political rights for the Kurdish population in Turkey. Öcalan had lived several of the last twenty years in Syria, which he had to leave on 9 October 1998 due to threats by the Turkish military to invade Syria if he was allowed to stay.

+After a short stay in Russia, where he was not granted political asylum by the Russian government, he travelled to Italy. Öcalan landed on 12 November 1998 at the Rome Fiumicino Airport.
+Upon arriving in Italy, he was arrested on grounds of having entered the country with a false passport and a German arrest warrant.
 The Turkish government requested the extradition of Öcalan from Italy, where he applied for political asylum upon his arrival.
-Italy did not extradite him to Germany, who refused to hold a trial on Öcalan in its country worried that the sympathizers of the PKK could organize in protest or even self immolate themselves in Germany, just as it had happened in Italy and Russia.
-The German chancellor Gerhard Schröder as well as the Minister of the Interior Otto Schily preferred that Öcalan would be tried by an unspecified "European Court".
-Italy wouldn't extradite Öcalan to Turkey as well and released him from house arrest on 17 December.
-The Italian prime minister Massimo D'Alema announced it was contrary to Italian law to extradite someone to a country where the defendant is threatened with a capital punishment.
+Italy did not extradite him to Germany, which refused to hold a trial for Öcalan, worried that the sympathizers of the PKK could organize in protest or even self-immolate in Germany, just as had happened in Italy and Russia.
+The German chancellor Gerhard Schröder, as well as the Minister of the Interior Otto Schily, preferred Öcalan to be tried by an unspecified "European Court".
+Italy refused to extradite Öcalan to Turkey either, and released him from house arrest on 17 December.
+The Italian prime minister Massimo D'Alema held that it was contrary to Italian law to extradite someone to a country where the defendant is threatened with capital punishment.
 Human Rights Watch suggested to D'Alema that Öcalan be tried in a European country for the murders of Turkish teachers and Village Guards, which the PKK sees as collaborators or the Turkish authorities.
-But Italy also didn't want Öcalan to stay, pulling several diplomatic strings to compel him to leave the country.
-Italy accomplished this on 16 January 1999 when he departed to Nizhny Novgorod in hope to find a safe haven in Russia.
-But in Russia Öcalan was not as welcomed as in October, and he had to wait for a week at the airport of Strigino International Airport in Nizhny Novgorod.
+Italian officials didn't want Öcalan to remain in the country, pulling several diplomatic strings to compel him to leave.
+Italy accomplished this on 16 January 1999 when he departed to Nizhny Novgorod in an attempt to take asylum in Russia.

+Öcalan was not as welcomed in Russia as he had been in October, and he had to wait for a week at the airport of Strigino International Airport in Nizhny Novgorod.
 From Russia, he again traveled to Greece.
-Greece diplomats attempted to achieve a refuge for him in a North-African country, but all offers where rejected by Öcalan. Öcalan then attempted to travel to The Hague, to pursue a settlement of his legal situation at the International Criminal Court, but the Netherlands wouldn't let his plane land, sent him back to Greece, where he landed on the island Corfu in the Ionean Sea. Öcalan then decided to fly to Nairobi on invitation of Greek diplomats.
-At that time he was defended by Britta Böhler, a high-profile German attorney who argued that the crimes he was accused of would have to be proven in court and attempted to reach that the International Court in The Hague would assume the case.
+Greek diplomats sought refuge for him in a North African country, but Öcalan rejected all offers. Öcalan then attempted to travel to The Hague, to pursue a settlement of his legal situation at the International Criminal Court, but the Netherlands wouldn't let his plane land, sending him back to Greece, where he landed on the island Corfu in the Ionean Sea. Öcalan then flew to Nairobi on invitation of Greek diplomats.
+At that time he was defended by Britta Böhler, a high-profile German attorney who argued that the charges against him had to be proven in court and attempted to reach that the International Court in The Hague would assume the case.